If you’re trying to parent with a toxic ex, you’ve probably hit Google hard trying to find solutions to your problems.

 The Start Time and End Time For Each Visit

-To avoid misunderstanding and confusion, clearly document specific pick-up and drop-off times for each parent.
+Clearly document specific pick-up and drop-off times for each parent to avoid misunderstanding and confusion.

 Location for Pick-Ups and Drop-Offs

-In order to continue limiting communication with the narcissist, choose a location that is neutral such as a grocery store parking lot – as long as it’s in an area where the child can be safely moved from one vehicle to another.
+In order to continue limiting communication with your ex, choose a location that is neutral such as a grocery store parking lot – as long as it’s in an area where the child can be safely moved from one vehicle to another.

-If the narcissist is particularly hostile, you can arrange for someone else to transport the kids or have someone accompany you to the meet-ups.
+If your ex is particularly hostile, you can arrange for someone else to transport the kids or have someone accompany you to the meet-ups.

 Life happens, so it’s important to have a plan should you or the other parent need to cancel.
 This includes cancellation notice (for planned cancellations) and whether or not the parent who canceled can make up their time.